alexlampros/NYC-Crime-Data/README.md

 ### Analysis

-Generally crime increases during the summer months and on the weekends; however, the reverse is true for minors < 18.
+Generally crime increases during the summer months; however, the reverse is true for minors < 18.

-During summer and weekends, Adults are engaging in less structured social activities - vacations, parties, nightlife, and other outdoof activities.
+During summer, adults are engaging in less structured social activities - vacations, parties, nightlife, and other outdoof activities.
 This creates more opportunitiy for crime, whereas work provides a structured activity that decreases crime.

 For minors, however, we see that the structure and supervision they receive at home (or at a summer job) is much better than what they receive at schools.